IBM/data-prep-kit/README.md

 - **Annotator** An anotator transform adds information during the processing by adding one more column to the parquet file.
 The annotator design also allows a user to verify the results of the processing before actual filtering of the data.

-- **Filter** A filter transform processes the data and outputs the transformed data (example exact deduplication).
+- **Filter** A filter transform processes the data and outputs the transformed data, e.g., exact deduplication.
-A general purpose [SQL-based filter transform](transforms/filter) enables a powerful mechanism for identifying columns and rows of interest for downstream processing.
+A general purpose [SQL-based filter transform](transforms/universal/filter) enables a powerful mechanism for identifying  columns and rows of interest for downstream processing.
 For a new module to be added, a user can pick the right design based on the processing to be applied.
 More details [here](transforms).

 #### Scaling of transforms: